 Here are just SOME of the MANY health benefits of the main ingredients of this special Dominican onion tea and sources from different publications and studies.

 Onions are nutrient-dense and offer a wide range of unique and impressive health benefits.
 An entire book could be dedicated to the onion and its history throughout time.
-But here is a quick recap: Onions are high in vitamin B and C, antioxidants, folate, pyridoxine (metabolism, red blood cells, nerve function), potassium, quercetin (heart and lung health).
-Onions have anti-inflammatory properties which reduce high blood pressure (5), controls blood sugar, has antibacterial (6) and anti-viral properties, and much more.
+But here is a quick recap: Onions are high in vitamin B and C, antioxidants, folate, pyridoxine (metabolism, red blood cells, nerve function), potassium, and most notably quercetin* (heart and lung health).
+Onions have anti-inflammatory properties which reduce high blood pressure (5), controls blood sugar, have antibacterial (6) and anti-viral properties, and much more.

 Source: Healthline: 9 Impressive Health Benefits of Onions